 The Board should have the appropriate balance of skills, experience, independence and knowledge of the Corporation to enable it to discharge its duties and responsibilities effectively.
 In accordance with the Bylaws of the Corporation, the size of the Board shall consist of the number of Directors established by the Board from time to time.
-In the case of HUSI and HSBC Bank USA, NA the number of Directors shall not be less than five nor more than twenty-five.
-A majority of the Board, and in the case of HSBC Bank USA, NA, a minimum of two (2) Directors, shall be independent non-executive Directors.
+In the case of HUSI and HBUS the number of Directors shall not be less than five nor more than twenty-five.
+A majority of the Board, and in the case of HBUS a minimum of two (2) Directors, shall be non-executive Directors who have been determined by the Board to be independent in character and judgment, free of relationships or circumstances that could affect, or appear to affect their exercise of independent judgment.
+See Appendix A Independent Director Standards.

 Each non-executive Director will be appointed for an initial three-year term.
-Upon completion of the initial three-year term, Directors may serve two additional three-year terms subject to (i) election by the shareholder, (ii) rigorous review by the Board of whether there are relationships or circumstances that may affect, or could appear to affect, the Director's exercise of independent judgment, and (iii) the Board taking into account the need for progressive refreshing of the Board.
+Upon completion of the initial three-year term, subject to election by the shareholder, Directors may serve an additional three-year term at the invitation of the Board after a review of whether there are relationships or circumstances that may affect, or could appear to affect, the Director's exercise of independent judgment.
 Thereafter, the Director may serve further one-year terms at the invitation of the Board after a thorough review of the Director's continued independence.
-Executive Directors will serve one-year terms.